 Volunteer project: Every year, hundreds of international volunteers visit Iceland and participate in volunteer projects all around the island.
 The volunteers in this project will create and put together a magazine promoting volunteer work, telling stories of volunteers' involvement and contribution to the environment of Iceland, and promoting the work of the project organisers.

 In the beginning of the project, volunteers will receive an introduction about the tasks.
-Afterwards, we will choose a topic for the newsletter.
-This is a great opportunity to step into different projects and to get to know Reykjavik even better.
+Afterwards, we will choose a topic for the magazine.
+This is a great opportunity to get to know Iceland in a different way.
 The group will take photos, create videos and conduct interviews with volunteers, local hosts and people living in the area.
 The outcome will be published in the magazine.
+The volunteers will also document the work in other projects running at the same time with a photo reportage.
 At the end of the project, we will prepare the final version of the magazine and publish it.

-Accommodation: The volunteers stay in a house in Reykjavik.
-Volunteers need to bring their own sleeping bag, but beds and bed linens are provided.
+Accommodation: The volunteers will be staying in volunteer houses in different parts of the island.
+Volunteers need to bring their own sleeping bags, but beds/mattresses and bed sheets are provided.
 Wireless internet access is provided free of charge.
-The accommodation is located within a walking distance of many urban amenities, including: banks, pharmacies, supermarkets, public swimming pools, restaurants, cafes, libraries, theatres, shops, museums, and bus stations.

 Age range: 18 and over